VTech Laser 200: Video

 The VZ200 uses the Motorola 6847 video processor (like the TRS-80 Color Computer), which has a resolution of 256×192 pixels.
 Video output can either be split into 8 × 8 pixel character blocks in a 32×24 block screen or used as a single monochrome bitmap.

-As the VZ200 is limited to only 2 kB of video memory since only 4 kB of memory in total was initially available, the screen is limited to only 16 lines down, making the total number of pixels in text mode 256 × 128 pixels.
-The bitmapped mode is unavailable in these early models.
+As the VZ200 is limited to only 2 kB of video memory since only 4 kB of memory in total was initially available, the screen is limited to only 16 lines down.

 The VZ200 supports up to ten colours, an eight colour palette plus black and buff.
-The VZ200 has 256 predefined character blocks.
+The MC 6847 has 256 predefined character blocks.
 Text is only available in upper case and the character blocks cannot be redefined.
+The VZ200 uses these characters, although it has alternate character patterns stored in its ROM.
 The screen can use green mode or black mode, the latter using inverse colours.

 MODE 0

 In mode 0, the background colour can be either dark green or orange.
 Dark green (COLOR,0) consists of ten individual unique colours in total, whilst with the orange background (COLOR,1) eleven colours in total are available.

 Text uses a black foreground with either background colour.
 The first 128 character blocks are 64 alpha-numeric characters and their inverses.
 Text mode 0 is the only mode in which black is available.

 The latter 128 character blocks consist of a 2×2 pixel block in each possible combination (8), in every of the 8 colour palette for foreground, together with either background colour chosen.